nodeSolidServer/solid-auth-client/README.md

 2. Place the popup file on your server (say at `https://localhost:8080/popup.html`).

-3. From within your own app, call `SolidAuthClient.popupLogin({ popupUri: 'https://localhost:8080/popup.html' })`.
+3. From within your own app, call `SolidAuthClient.popupLogin({ loginUi: 'https://localhost:8080/popup.html' })`.

 ## Developing